kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ## Summary

-We propose an enhancement to TopologyManager that enables it to favor sets of NUMA nodes with shorter distance between the nodes, when making admission decision.
-The proposed enhancement is only applicable when comparing sets of NUMA nodes equal in size.
+We propose an enhancement to the `TopologyManager` that allows it to favor sets of NUMA nodes with shorter distance between nodes when making admission decisions.
+The proposed enhancement is only applicable when comparing sets of NUMA nodes that are equal in size.

 ## Motivation

-To support latency-critical execution and high-throughput applications (including those running on Kubernetes), NUMA locality(topology) of resources assigned to the workloads is crucial.
-THe best NUMA locality can be achieved by minimizing number of NUMA nodes required to execute the workload, and minimizing the NUMA distance between the nodes.
+To support latency-critical execution and high-throughput applications (including those running on Kubernetes), NUMA locality (topology) of resources assigned to the workloads is crucial.
+The best NUMA locality can be achieved by minimizing the number of NUMA nodes required to execute the workload, and minimizing the NUMA distance between those nodes.
 NUMA distance is a metric which exposes relative physical distance between NUMA cells which relates to latency that is introduced when a CPU needs to access resources from different NUMA nodes.
 The distance is always within range 10-254 and for a local access its value is 10.

-As of now, TopologyManager provides policies to either provide resources from only single numa node or the smallest number of NUMA nodes.
-TopologyManager is not aware of the NUMA distances and does not take it into consideration during admission decisions.
+At present, the `TopologyManager` provides policies to align resources on either a single NUMA node or the minimum number of NUMA nodes (in cases where more than one NUMA node is required).
+However, the `TopologyManager` is not aware of NUMA distances and does not take them into account when making admission decisions.

-This limitation surfaces in multi socket, as well as single socket multi NUMA systems (commonly present in AMD hardware), and might cause a significant performance degradation for latency-critical execution and high-throughput applications, in a case when the Topology Manager schedules a pod on non-adjacent numa nodes.
+This limitation surfaces in multi-socket, as well as single-socket multi NUMA systems (commonly present in AMD hardware), and can cause significant performance degradation in latency-critical execution and high-throughput applications if the `TopologyManager` decides to align resources on non-adjacent NUMA nodes.

 ### Goals

-* Enable TopologyManager to prefer sets of NUMA nodes with shorter NUMA distances for all TopologyManager policies
+* Enable `TopologyManager` to prefer sets of NUMA nodes with shorter NUMA distances for all TopologyManager policies
 * Preserve all other properties of all policies

 ## Proposal